osmno/progress-visualizer/README.md

 # progress-visualizer

-Visualizing progress of various projects in the norwegian mapping community
+Visualizing progress of various projects in the norwegian OSM-mapping community

 ### Made possible with: